ericmjl/thesis/title.md

-Network-Based Methods for Identifying Reassortant Influenza Viruses
+Network-Based Methods for Identifying Reassortant Influenza Viruses: Algorithm and Applications